How to Make a Cartoon: A Complete Production Guide

 - Does each scene earn its runtime?

-- Do transitions help comprehension, pacing, or emphasis?
+- Do the transitions help comprehension or pacing?

-- Does the timing fit the channel and audience behavior?
+- Does the timing fit the channel and how that audience behaves?

 Review for clarity, not decoration

+Brand managers lose real time reviewing boards and animatics as if they are judging finished design.
+That aims the whole conversation at the wrong target.
 Storyboards and animatics are for checking sequence, messaging, framing, timing, and visual hierarchy.
-They are not the place to debate polished textures, final color nuance, or whether a shadow edge feels premium.
-Those notes belong later, once the structure is doing its job.
+They are not the place to debate final textures or whether a shadow edge feels premium.
+Those notes belong later.
+Useful feedback at this stage sounds like:

 - “The product value is still unclear by this panel.”